MichaelChallis/MichaelChallis.github.io/_pages/fun.md

         <blockquote class="quote-item">
           <p>“I have never done anything ‘useful’.”</p>
           <footer>— G. H. Hardy, <em>A Mathematician’s Apology</em></footer>
-          <p class="quote-context">Hardy prized mathematics pursued for its own sake, especially number theory.
-The irony is that areas once seen as purely theoretical later became fundamental to cryptography and secure digital communication.</p>
+          <p class="quote-context">Since then Hardy's work has gone on to be fundamental to cryptography and secure digital communication.</p>
         </blockquote>
         <blockquote class="quote-item">
           <p>“Thank God that number theory is unsullied by any application.”</p>